Detailed Action

 accessing a set of input paragraphs, wherein each input paragraph is associated with one or more format attributes, and wherein the one or more format attributes of each input paragraph includes a font size attribute;

-generating an ordered set of input paragraph identifiers, wherein each input paragraph identifier identifies an input paragraph of the set of input paragraphs, and wherein the ordered set of input paragraph identifiers is ordered based on the font size attributes associated with each input paragraph; and
+generating, by one or more computer processing devices, an ordered set of input paragraph identifiers, wherein each input paragraph identifier identifies a single input paragraph of the set of input paragraphs, and wherein the ordered set of input paragraph identifiers is ordered based on the font size attributes associated with each input paragraph; and

-progressively subdividing the ordered set of input paragraph identifiers into a set of input paragraph subgroups, wherein the progressive subdividing is based on the one or more format attributes of the one or more input paragraphs and on completion each input paragraph subgroup defines a different text hierarchy level.
+progressively subdividing, by the one or more computer processing devices, the ordered set of input paragraph identifiers into a set of input paragraph subgroups, wherein the progressive subdividing is based on the one or more format attributes of the one or more input paragraphs and on completion each input paragraph subgroup defines a different text hierarchy level.

 Per prong 1, Step 2A, the above emphasized element/concepts are not meaningfully different than those concepts found by the courts to be abstract, namely,